BitEscrow/escrow-sdk/README.md

 }
 ```

-These signatures authorize the contract to spend the deposit, based on the contract terms.
-The combination of these signatures form a [covenant](docs/deposit.md) with the contract.

 Once a covenant is made, the deposit is locked in escrow.
 When enough funds have been locked and confirmed, the contract becomes active.

 ### Settlement

 The final round of the protocol is the `settlement`.
 This is the most exciting round, as members get to decide how the money shall be spent.

 Each contract comes with a tiny virtual machine, called the CVM.
-When the contract becomes active, the CVM is initialized using the terms specified in the proposal, and a hash-chain is started (with the `cid` as `head`):
+When the contract becomes active, the CVM is initialized using the terms specified in the proposal, and a hash-chain is started (with the contract identifier as `head`):

 ```ts
 vm_state: {